peanutprotocol/peanut-sdk/test/readme.md

 ### Total runtime of running live testing suite:

 -   [ ] basic: 30-60 seconds
--   [ ] live: 5-10 minutes (this takes way longer because --runInBand is used and tests have to be run sequentially to avoid nonce collision)
+-   [ ] live: 10-15 minutes (this takes waaay longer because --runInBand is used and tests have to be run sequentially to avoid nonce collision)

 ### Test cases: